 recovery: Do not verify any checksums stored in the volume header.
 This option should be used only when the volume header is damaged and the volume cannot be mounted even with the mount option headerbak.

 Example: /m ro.

-To specify multiple mount options, use e.g.: /m rm /m ts
+Please not that this switch may be present several times in the command line in order to specify multiple mount options (e.g.: /m rm /m ts)

 VeraCrypt Format.exe (VeraCrypt Volume Creation Wizard):